jrfinkbeiner/graphcore_snn/initial_feature_request/sparse_snns/README.md

         Exclaimer: DOES NOT WORK as the RNN-module can not handle sparse outputs!
     2. `model_fn_sequential_multicell` wraps every SNN block block in a SNN-cell, which are then sequentially stacked in a single `tensorflow.keras.layers.RNN` layer.
         Exclaimer: Can not be parallized onto multiple IPUs, as the whole forward loop is wrapped in a single `tensorflow.keras.layers.RNN` layer.
+    Note: The model is trained on random data, therefore do not expect a decrease in the error after training.